The Association of Dogs and Cats Homes Conference

 ADCH 2018 Conference

-Conference Registration is now open.
-Book early to avoid disappointment.
+Conference Registration is now closed.

 The ADCH 2018 Conference will take place on Wednesday 25 and Thursday 26 April at the Hilton Birmingham Metropole Hotel.
 A pre-Conference event (drinks reception and Quiz) will be held on the evening of Tuesday 24 April.